thoughtbot/maintaining-open-source-projects/book/03-git.md

 them, and they are open to change those opinions provided relevant facts (mostly!).

-Creator of Ruby Yukihiro “Matz” Matsumoto is one of the nicest people in this planet.
+Creator of Ruby Yukihiro “Matz” Matsumoto is one of the nicest people on this planet.
 Ruby was unheard of until DHH published Rails.
 While I try to follow Matz’s style, I count with a few noteworthy sources of inspiration for when I want to say “no”.